jlbrosnahan/Predicting-Indoor-Location-with-WiFi-Signals/README.md

 # Smart Phone Location Predictions using WiFi Signal Data
 Build an algorithm to predict an individual's location using their Smart Phone and WiFi signals?

 Do so with a relatively high level of accuracy, precision, and recall per Client Minimum Specifications?

 Check and check.

+See "Location Predictions Analysis" above for Python Pipeline Analysis.

 ## Background
 My client is developing a system to help people navigate a complex, unfamiliar interior space on a college campus.